dyne/Zenroom/docs/pages/zencode.md

 # Smart contracts in human language

-Zenroom is software inspired by the [language-theoretical security](http://langsec.org) research and it allows to express cryptographic operations in a readable domain-specific language called **Zencode**.
+Zenroom's development is heavily inspired by the [language-theoretical security](http://langsec.org) research and the [BDD Language](https://en.wikipedia.org/wiki/Behavior-driven_development).

+Zenroom can execute smart contracts written in the  domain-specific language **Zencode**, which reads in a [natural English-like fashion](https://decodeproject.eu/blog/smart-contracts-english-speaker), and allows to perform cryptographic operations as long as more traditional data manipulation.

 For the theoretical background see the [Zencode Whitepaper](https://files.dyne.org/zenroom/Zencode_Whitepaper.pdf).

-For an introduction see this blog post: [Smart contracts for the English speaker](https://decodeproject.eu/blog/smart-contracts-english-speaker).

 Here we go with the <span class="big">**tutorial to learn the Zencode language!**</span>

-# Syntax and Memory model
+# Intro: Syntax and Memory model

 Zencode contracts operate in 3 phases: